wp-plugins/wp-my-admin-bar/readme.txt

 The Option Data display shows you exactly what is being stored on your Wordpress install.

-* The "Wp MyAdminBar" option contains the show/hide rules for the My Sites, Cache and Tools Menus.
+* The "Wp MyAdminBar" option contains the show/hide rules for the My Sites, Cache, Tools Menus & all other features on the Admin Bar.
-* The "My Cache Option" contains the show/hide rules for the My Cache menu.

-* Output Buffering: The settings pages use ob_gzhandler to compress the output of the settings pages.
-* Transient Cache: Transients are used to store the results of the blog id query that builds the menus.
+* Transient Cache: Transients are used to store the Option Array.

-* References: The Wordpress Functions this Plugin utilizes.
-* Load Time: This was used to make sure I wasn't screwing up..... it's a fun toy, so I left it in.

-Custom Settings Tab

-* Option Value: Option contains the rules for the Wp Logo, WP Icon, Howdy statement and Site Id's being added to the Menus.

 ** NOTE: Disabling this plugin does not remove the options.
 Deleting the plugin, through Wordpress, deletes the options.

 == Changelog ==
 Release
+= 1.0.3 =
+* Moved the activation, deactivation, uninstall hooks to wp-my-admin-bar.php
+* Moved all option get/set methods to \WPMyAdminBar\Options
+* Adjusted Admin, Hooks, MyCache, MySites, & My Tools to new Options location & methods
+* Set a Network message in \WPMyAdminBar\Admin\Templates\content.php
+* Moved Site & Network notices and plugin links from AdminBar.php to Admin.php
+* Created new updateNewSite() method in \WPMyAdminBar\Admin\Templates\Admin
+* Modified method name get_option to getOption, adjusted in radios.php template
+* Improved the PSR1-4 Standards within everything

+= 1.0.2 =
+* Added in PHP Version Compare
+* Modified compare statements

 = 1.0.0 =
 * Restructured the classes, used some old stuff, built some new stuff: In short, made it less stupid.
 * Moved the project to Github: https://github.com/tribalNerd/wp-my-admin-bar